Iajuddin Ahmed: Teaching

 Returning to the University of Dhaka, Ahmed joined the faculty as an assistant professor in the Department of Soil Science.
 He moved up in the ranks until he became a full professor in the department.
 He held the posts at the university of chairman of the Soil Science Department of Dhaka University and dean of the Faculty of Biological Science, Dhaka University.
 He was also provost of Salimullah Muslim Hall.

 Ahmed is credited with developing a process that preserved nutrients in soil and later released them according to the needs of the vegetation.
 In 1984, Professor Ahmed was a visiting professor at Cornell University in the United States and the German Technical University and University of Göttingen in Germany.

 Political career

-Ahmed was an adviser in the caretaker government in 1991.
+Ahmed was an adviser in the caretaker government of 1991.
 He was also chairman of the Public Service Commission from 1991 to 1993.
 He served as chairman of the University Grants Commission from 1995 to 1999.

-During the 1990s Professor Ahmed was the president of the Federation of University Teachers Association in Bangladesh (FUTA).
+During the 1990s, Professor Ahmed was the president of the Federation of University Teachers Association in Bangladesh (FUTA).
 He led the anti-autocratic movement.